athertahir/deep-learning-time-series-forecasting/chapter_18/Lab16.md

 #### Next

-In the next lesson, you will discover how to develop Convolutional Neural Network models for forecasting the household power usage problem.
+In the next lab, you will discover how to develop Convolutional Neural Network models for forecasting the household power usage problem.